BEV-ODOM2: Enhanced BEV-based Monocular Visual Odometry with PV-BEV Fusion and Dense Flow Supervision for Ground Robots: Conclusion and Future Work

+We evaluate BEV-ODOM2 on four datasets that span diverse outdoor and indoor environments with varied spatial scales.
+KITTI and Oxford cover suburban and urban road driving, NCLT represents campus-level navigation, and our newly collected ZJH-VO dataset extends the evaluation into indoor structured environments including underground parking, corridors, and office interiors.
+Across these environments, BEV-ODOM2 achieves a 40\% improvement in relative translation error over prior BEV methods while maintaining the robust scale consistency inherent to the BEV representation.
+A dead-reckoning analysis in the supplementary material further confirms that BEV-ODOM2 keeps lateral errors within path-level tolerances during positioning outages of up to 10 seconds, demonstrating its suitability as a localization bridge during such intervals.

-To facilitate future research, we release the ZJH-VO dataset, a comprehensive multi-scene, multi-scale benchmark for ground vehicle visual odometry.
-Alongside the dataset, we open-source the associated calibration results and provide performance baselines from representative MVO methods.
+To facilitate future research, we open-source both the BEV-ODOM2 code and the ZJH-VO dataset, together with calibration data and performance baselines from representative MVO methods.

 Future work will focus on enhancing long-term robustness by integrating multi-camera systems for 360-degree perception, incorporating relocalization and loop closure capabilities to correct accumulated drift, and developing adaptive temporal models for stability in adverse conditions.
-These steps aim to transition BEV-ODOM2 from a research prototype to a production-ready system for reliable navigation in intelligent transportation applications.
+In addition, although BEV-ODOM2 already runs above 20 FPS on a Jetson AGX Orin with partial TensorRT acceleration, full model quantization and network pruning will be explored to further reduce latency for real-time operation on resource-constrained embedded platforms.
+These directions aim to transition BEV-ODOM2 from a research prototype to a production-ready navigation module for autonomous ground robots operating across diverse environments.